7×57mm Mauser

 The 7×57mm Mauser (designated as the 7 mm Mauser or 7×57mm by the SAAMI and 7 × 57 by the C.I.P.) is a first-generation smokeless powder rimless bottlenecked rifle cartridge.
 It was developed by Paul Mauser of the Mauser company in 1892 and adopted as a military cartridge by Spain in 1893.
 It was subsequently adopted by several other countries as the standard military cartridge, and although now obsolete as a military cartridge, it remains in widespread international use as a sporting round.
 The 7×57 Mauser (originally known in Britain as the .275) was a popular stalking cartridge and sporting rifles in this chambering were made by the famous British riflemakers, such as John Rigby, Holland and Holland, Westley Richards and others.
 British cartridge nomenclature designated caliber in inches, and the cartridge was known as the .275 bore after the measurement of a 7 mm rifle's bore across the lands.
-The cartridge is today often erroneously referred to as the ".275 Rigby", however neither Rigby & Sons nor Kynoch (the major UK ammunition manufacturer of the period) sold the cartridge in boxes labeled .275 Rigby - instead it was always marked ".275 bore" (Rigby) or 7mm Mauser (Kynoch) and it is doubtful the cartridge was ever referred to as the ".275 Rigby" during its golden period.
+The cartridge is today often erroneously referred to as the ".275 Rigby": The cartridge was never referred to in the British Commonwealth as the ".275 Rigby" prior to recent articles by American gun writers, and may be a misunderstanding of British rifle nomenclature.
+Rigby sold their rifles as the "Rigby-Mauser system" and historical references to .275 Rigby-Mauser rifles may have been misconstrued.
+Other references to the 7mm Mauser in ammunition catalogues of the pre-WW2 period list .275 Rigby ammunition - but this specifically refers to the Rigby brand of ammunition they sold in a high velocity loading and is not the name of the cartridge itself.
+Rigby themselves only packaged their ammunition or marked their rifles as .275 Bore.
+The cartridge has also been referred to as the .276 caliber and 7mm interchangeably.